 BW Chainline Grips come with a 133 mm diameter, which offers a slip-free connection with your cycle.
 The long-lasting Kraton rubber maximizes the lifespan of the grips.
-Aluminum lock rings make sure that the grips won’t rotate and the end cap guards the grips and handlebars against damaging.
+Aluminum lock rings make sure that the grips won’t rotate and the end cap guards the grips and handlebars against damage.

 - Durable Kraton rubber construction